timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-ha.md

-# High availability (HA) with multinode
+# High availability (HA) with multi-node
-A multinode installation can be configured to write each chunk to multiple data to natively replicate data at the chunk level.
+A multi-node installation can be configured to write each chunk to multiple data to natively replicate data at the chunk level.
 This protects against data node failures and provides an alternative to fully replicating each data node using streaming replication in order to provide high availability.